BiswajitJena2002/cement_Strength/README.md

 ## Files

-- `model.py`: Python script containing the code for training the Random Forest model.
+- `Cement_Strength_Prediction.ipynb`: Python script containing the code for training the Random Forest model.
 The trained model is saved along with the scaler used for data normalization.

 - `app.py`: Flask web application that allows users to input cement composition data and get predictions for the cement strength using the pre-trained model.